-Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).

-ECON 2213 Macroeconomics 3 cr.
-Sem: F/Su 3 Lec.
+ECON 2213 Macroeconomics Sem: F/Su 3 Lec.
 Hrs./week

 A general introduction to basic concepts in economics, this course includes national income, money and banking, fiscal policy, and economic growth.
 Emphasis is placed on macroeconomics as applied to the world of today.